 Also known as Bonus View or Final Standard Profile.

-This profile was introduced in November 2007 and it added extra features that a Blu-ray player was required to perform.
+This profile was introduced in November 2007, and it added extra features that a Blu-ray player was required to perform.

-The main improvement was that a Profile 1.1 Blu-ray player had to have secondary video and audio decoders in order to play picture-in-picture features on a disc.
-This picture-in-picture feature was called Bonus View.
+The main improvement was that a Profile 1.1 Blu-ray player had to have secondary video and audio decoders to play picture-in-picture features on a disc.

 Also known as BD-Live.

 This latest profile release for Blu-ray players that play video added new features and functionality.

-A Profile 2.0 player has all the features mentioned above, with the addition of an internet connection and 1GB of local hard disk storage.
+A Profile 2.0 player has all the features mentioned above, including an internet connection and 1GB of local hard disk storage.

 So is it any good?

-Well, most people who have tried the BD-Live features appear to have been largely unimpressed, but this has been mainly down to the lack of interesting extras provided by the studios rather than the idea in general.
+Well, most people who have tried the BD-Live features appear to have been largely unimpressed, but this has been mainly down to the lack of exciting extras provided by the studios rather than the idea in general.

-One of the better examples of BD-Live interactivity was provided by Disney.
-However, I’ve just checked their BD-Live website while updating this article, and was met with the message ‘BD-Live features have been disabled and are no longer accessible'.
+However, while updating this article, I’ve just checked their BD-Live website and was met with the message ‘BD-Live features have been disabled and are no longer accessible.’

-Oh, so much for BD-Live then.
+Oh, so much for BD-Live, then.

-With Blu-ray technology evolving every year it can be important to make sure your player has the latest firmware – otherwise you can find your player may struggle to play new Blu-ray discs.
+With Blu-ray technology evolving every year, it can be essential to make sure your player has the latest firmware – otherwise, you can find your player may struggle to play new Blu-ray discs.